vd Brink Home Automations

 What to wear outside

-Based on the outside temperature defined what to wear when you go outside.
+Based on the outside temperature, determine what to wear when you go outside.

 What to wear outside